Youssef-Elgazar/DS_Assignment_1/README.md

 # DS_Assignment_1
-## Made by: Youssef Elgazar & M Soliman with hate 🖤
+## Made by: Youssef Elgazar & Muhammad Soliman with hate 🖤
 A project falsely labeled as an assignment.